Pervasive PSQL Summit v10 Product Information

 native DOS workstations, sites running Windows 98/Me or older, and sites running old 16-bit Windows applications.

 Want more details?
 Get Pervasive's formal Product Comparison Guide to see what else has changed since PSQLV8 and PSQLv9.

 Some of the application vendors we work with have already tested the Pervasive PSQL Summit v10 update and are working to fully support this new release!
 Others are still in the evaluation phase.
 If you are not sure, check our Application Support pages or contact your application vendor directly.

 Pricing can be found on our Pervasive PSQL v10 price list, or you can BUY IT NOW from our on-line store.

-If you want to try it out before you buy it (a really good idea!), you can get a downloadable license of PSQLv10 from Pervasive's Web Site.
+If you want to try it out before you buy it (a really good idea!), you can get a downloadable license of PSQLv10 from here.
 You may also wish to consider Pervasive PSQL v11, Actian PSQL v12, or Actian Zen v13 as options, too.

 IMPORTANT NOTE: Pervasive has made MAJOR changes to the product licensing.
 This makes the licensing work differently for PSQLv10.00, PSQLv10.10 and higher, PSQLv10.13 and higher, and PSQLv10.20 and higher, and PSQLv10.30 and higher.